From 6502 assembly language to Blackberry java programming

 - and other packrat nostalgia

 …my wife would say that it means I do not know when to throw anything away).

-Assembly langauge programming was all about managing constrained resources.
-Memory in the form of registers was pitifully small by todays standards, and the concept of storing data for later usage (called persistence in blackberry parlance) was a dance of pushing and popping registers.
-The 6502 had, foe example, an Accumulator, a Status (P) register, two index registers (X and Y), a stack pointer (for pushing and poping bytes off the stack and a program counter.
+Assembly language programming was all about managing constrained resources.
+Memory in the form of registers was pitifully small by today’s standards, and the concept of storing data for later usage (called persistence in blackberry parlance) was a dance of pushing and popping registers.
+The 6502 had, for example, an Accumulator, a Status (P) register, two index registers (X and Y), a stack pointer (for pushing and popping bytes off of the stack and a program counter.
 All of these where 8 bits long, except for the program counter, which was a whopping 16 bits long.
-That’s right kids, in the old days we actuall did twiddle bits.
-The 8086 (circa 1980) brought in 16 bit registers, and more off them, and longer addressable memory areas.
+That’s right kids, in the old days we actually did twiddle bits.
+The 8086 (circa 1980) brought in 16 bit registers, and more of them, and longer addressable memory areas.

 Programming these early computers was always easier if you understood the underlying computer architecture, even down to the electrical “gates” that were performing the instructions (AND, OR, XOR, etc.) because that was the majority of the manipulations that one did to the registers.